-No student in FCPS shall, on the basis of age, race, color, sex, sexual orientation, gender identity, religion, national origin, marital status, or disability, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity.
+1. No student in FCPS shall, on the basis of age, race, color, sex, sexual orientation, gender identity, religion, national origin, marital status, or disability, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity.

-Furthermore, in accordance with federal and Virginia law and Title IX, all students have the following rights:
+Furthermore, in accordance with federal and Virginia law and Title IX, and FCPS policies, all students have the following rights:

-- 1. The right to access restroom and locker room facilities and other non-stigmatizing accommodations that are consistent with the student's gender identity; - 2.
-The right to non-disclosure of gender identity and/or sexual orientation; - 3.
-The right to be called by chosen names and pronouns - 4.
-The right to internally generated and shared school lists of students (e.g., honor roll, graduation programs, yearbooks, school newspapers) that identify students by their chosen names and genders. - 5.
-The right to receive support to ensure the safe and equitable access to all school and school division facilities and activities.
+- 1. The right to a school and classroom environment that affirms the identity of all students and is responsive, caring, and inclusive. - 2.
+The right to access restroom and locker room facilities and other non-stigmatizing accommodations that are consistent with the student's gender identity, faith, and for any other reasons as identified in Regulation 2603. - 3.
+The right to non-disclosure of gender identity and/or sexual orientation. - 4.
+The right to be called by chosen names and pronouns. - 5.
+The right to internally generated and shared school lists of students (e.g., honor roll, graduation programs, yearbooks, school newspapers) that identify students by their chosen names and genders. - 6.
+The right to receive support to ensure the safe and equitable access to all school and school division facilities and activities - 7.
+The right to have their personally identifiable information and citizenship or immigration status protected from unauthorized sharing.

-Students or a parent may present concerns, complaints, or inquiries about FCPS' compliance with its obligation to provide equal opportunity to the responsible office, listed below.
-Correspondence may be addressed to these offices in care of Fairfax County Public Schools.

-- 1. Issues concerning physical accessibility to facilities may be presented to the director, Office of Design and Construction Services (571-423-2280), located at 8115 Gatehouse Road, Falls Church, Virginia 22042. - 2.
-Issues concerning discrimination, including complaints about sexual harassment or gender-based discrimination (Title IX complaints), may be presented to the Title IX coordinator at titleixcoordinator@fcps.edu, (571-423-3070), located at 8115 Gatehouse Road, Falls Church, Virginia 22042.

-- 3. Issues concerning programs and activities for students with disabilities may be presented to the coordinator, Due Process and Eligibility (571-423-4470), located at 8270 Willow Oaks Corporate Drive, Fairfax, Virginia 22031. - 4.
-Issues concerning supports for gender-expansive and transgender students may be presented to the regional assistant superintendent by the student or parent.
-Contact information may be found on the FCPS website. - B. Right to Notice in Age-Appropriate Manner
+- 8. The right to equitable access to the leaning environment, educational materials, and extracurricular activities. - 2.
+Students or a parent/guardian may present concerns, complaints, or inquiries about FCPS' compliance with its obligation to provide equal opportunity to the responsible office listed below if the concern, complaint, or inquiry has not been addressed by the school-based administrator or if the parent/guardian has continued concerns after sharing the concern, complaint, or inquiry with the school-based administrator.
+Correspondence may be addressed to these offices in care of Fairfax County Public Schools. - a.
+Issues concerning physical accessibility to facilities may be presented to the director, Office of Design and Construction Services (571-423-2280), located at 8115 Gatehouse Road, Falls Church, Virginia 22042. - b.
+Issues concerning discrimination, including complaints about sexual harassment or gender-based discrimination (Title IX complaints), may be presented to the Title IX coordinator at titleixcoordinator@fcps.edu, (571-423-3070), located at 8115 Gatehouse Road, Falls Church, Virginia 22042. - c.
+Issues concerning programs and activities for students with disabilities may be presented to the coordinator, Due Process and Eligibility (571-423-4470), located at 8270 Willow Oaks Corporate Drive, Fairfax, Virginia 22031. - d.
+Issues concerning supports for gender-expansive and transgender students may be presented to the regional assistant superintendent by the student or parent/guardian.
+Contact information may be found on the FCPS website. - e.
+Issues regarding other concerns may be presented to the regional assistant superintendent.
+Contact information may be found on the FCPS website.

+B. Right to Notice in Age-Appropriate Manner

-All students may expect communication from staff that meets their needs both with regard to age and developmental levels.
+All students may expect communication from staff that meets their needs, per applicable regulations, both with regard to age and developmental levels.
 The regulatory language in this document is shared with students through lessons developed both with age and needs taken into consideration.
 The staff who address student discipline will also provide opportunities for conversation and interaction with the student with a focus on caring culture goal and through an instructional, equitable lens.